lavanya622/Cardio-Disease-Prediction/README.md

 - `README.md` → This file with project explanation

 ## How to Run
 1. Open the notebook in Google Colab or locally using Jupyter.
+2. Download the data set and upload it, copy path then see it.
-2. Run the cells in order to see data processing, model training, and prediction.
+3. Run the cells in order to see data processing, model training, and prediction.
-3. Enter patient details when prompted to get the **risk prediction**.
+4. Enter patient details when prompted to get the **risk prediction**.

 ## Notes
 - The model predictions are based on the data provided in the notebook.